Email FacebookTwitterMenu burgerClose thin

 Qualified Plan Financial Consultant Qualifications

-The National Association of Plan Advisors (NAPA) oversees all course work and exam requirements for the QPFC.
-To achieve a QPFC certification, candidates must have comprehensive knowledge of general retirement concepts, terminology, distinctive features of each plan, and how financial professionals play a role in the retirement planning process.
-Candidates must also have at least two to three years of experience working with retirement plans.
+The National Association of Plan Advisors (NAPA) administers the course work and exam requirements for the QPFC.
+To achieve a QPFC certification, candidates must have comprehensive knowledge of general retirement concepts, terminology, distinctive features of each plan and how financial professionals play a role in the retirement planning process.

-Candidates who fail the exam can retake it after 45 days.
-Candidates who achieve the QPFC have proven their proficiency in plan administration, compliance, investment, fiduciary, and ethical concerns.
+Candidates who achieve the QPFC have proven their proficiency in plan administration, compliance, investment, fiduciary and ethical concerns.

 QPFC Continuing Education